 Controlling Our Interest Rate Risk Exposure.
-Although housing and credit quality issues persist in financial headlines and continue to have a negative effect on our operating results and, as described below, are certainly a matter of significant concern for us, historically our greatest risk has been interest rate risk exposure.
-When we hold long-term, fixed-rate assets, funded by liabilities with shorter re-pricing characteristics, we are exposed to potentially adverse impact from rising interest rates.
-Generally, and particularly over extended periods of time that encompass full economic cycles, interest rates associated with longer term assets, like fixed rate mortgages, have been higher than interest rates associated with shorter term funding sources, like deposits.
+Although housing and credit quality issues have had and, to a lesser extent, continue to have a negative effect on our operating results and, as described below, are certainly a matter of significant concern for us, historically our greatest risk has been our exposure to interest rate risk.
+When we hold long-term, fixed-rate assets, funded by liabilities with shorter re-pricing characteristics, we are exposed to potentially adverse impacts from rising interest rates.
+Generally, and particularly over extended periods of time that encompass full economic cycles, interest rates associated with longer-term assets, like fixed-rate mortgages, have been higher than interest rates associated with shorter-term funding sources, like deposits.
 This difference has been an important component of our net interest income and is fundamental to our operations.
-We manage the risk of holding long-term, fixed-rate mortgage assets primarily by moderating the attractiveness of our loan offerings, thereby controlling the level of additions (new originations) to our portfolio, and, prior to September 30, 2010, by periodically selling long-term, fixed-rate mortgage loans in the secondary market to reduce the amount of those assets held in our portfolio.
-During the fiscal year ended September 30, 2012, we sold \$11.4 million of long-term, fixed-rate mortgage loans compared to \$33.6 million and \$1.03 billion during the fiscal years ended September 30, 2011 and 2010, respectively the low volume of loan sales since September 30, 2010 reflects the impact of changes by Fannie Mae, historically the Association's primary loan investor, related to requirements for loans that it accepts and a reduced level of fixed-rate loan originations as described below.
+We manage the risk of holding long-term, fixed-rate mortgage assets primarily by maintaining high levels of tangible capital and by promoting adjustable-rate and shorter-term, fixed-rate loans.
+Additionally, in years prior to fiscal 2010, we also managed this risk by actively selling long-term, fixed-rate mortgage loans in the secondary market, a strategy pursuant to which we were able to modulate the amount of long-term, fixed-rate loans held in our portfolio.
+As described in greater detail below, during fiscal 2013 we adopted the necessary procedural changes that, subsequent thereto, we believe result in certain of our long-term, fixed-rate loan originations, those processed under our revised procedures, being eligible for delivery and sale to FNMA and will prospectively provide us with additional options in managing our interest rate risk profile.
+The total balance of loans sold subsequent to June 30, 2010 has not been significant when measured in relation to the total balance of our owned fixed-rate portfolio.
+During the fiscal year ended September 30, 2013, we sold \$221.1 million of long-term, fixed-rate first mortgage loans compared to \$11.4 million and \$33.6 million during the fiscal years ended September 30, 2012 and 2011, respectively and as compared to sales of \$1.03 billion during the fiscal year ended September 30, 2010.
+Also, during fiscal 2013 we sold \$128.1 million of long-term, adjustable-rate first mortgage loans to a private investor.
+This transaction demonstrated our ability to further manage interest rate risk and liquidity by selling Smart Rate loans in the secondary market.
+No long-term, adjustable-rate first mortgage loans were sold during any of the fiscal years ended September 30, 2012, 2011 or 2010.
+As described in the following paragraphs, the relatively low volume of long-term, fixed-rate first mortgage loan sales since June 30, 2010 reflects the impact of changes by FNMA related to requirements for loans that it accepts and our reduced level of fixed-rate loan originations.